boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 If `rev_secret` hashes to `rev_lock`, the smart contract will send the customer's pending balance to the merchant.

 ## Unilateral Merchant Close
+Unilateral merchant closes are as specified in `TezosEscrowAgent`.

 As the merchant does not know the latest state of a payment channel, the merchant initiates a unilateral closure by effectively forcing the customer to close the channel within a timeout period.
 The length of the timeout period is determined by `self_delay` (the same as the timeout period for `@custClose`).

 The merchant can initiate closure by calling the `@expiry` entrypoint.
 Note that an operation calling the `@expiry` entrypoint will only be successful if the sender is `merch_addr`, as defined in the smart contract.